timroster/multi-tenancy-documentation/documentation/automation/terraform/3-Provisionning-A-Kubernetes-Based-Infrastructure.md

 ​	Save and quit the file.

-- Edit the "credential.properties" file and complete it as the following;
+#### Step 8: Edit the "credential.properties" file and complete it as the following;

   ```properties
   # Add the values for the Credentials to access the IBM Cloud